waku-org/js-waku/guides/store-retrieve-messages.md

 # Connect to Other Peers

 The Waku instance needs to connect to other peers to communicate with the network.
-You are free to choose any method to bootstrap and DappConnect will ship with new methods in the future.
+You are free to choose other methods to bootstrap and DappConnect will ship with new bootstrap mechanisms in the future.

 For now, the easiest way is to connect to Status' Waku fleet: